ebranger/galactica/instructions/users/README.md

 ## Priorities

 If you are running large jobs in parallel you might want to occupy a whole compute node.
 However, doing so for an extended time could be problematic as it prevents others from running shorter calculations efficiently.
-If you have long running calculations (i.e., extending beyond hours), please run these in low priority.
+If you intend to run long calculations (i.e., extending beyond hours), please run these in low priority.
 This is done with the [nice](https://linux.die.net/man/1/nice) command.

 To run e.g. serpent with low priority type: `nice -n 19 sss2 -omp 64 ABR`